Heroin is a fiercely addictive semi-synthetic opioid that creates problems rippling out beyond the user.

 - Less transmission of infectious diseases

 Medications can be used to lessen some of the more uncomfortable withdrawal symptoms associated with heroin detox.
+These include:

 There are also FDA-approved medications to help you more comfortably navigate detox.
 These medications act on the same opioid receptors to which heroin attaches, but without delivering the euphoric high.